3mam/PolySnake/README.md

 ## [live demo](https://elaborate-lily-2c0859.netlify.app)
 Project goal is write from scratch 2D Snake in **.net 6**.<br><br>
 This project contains port for Blazor Server and Webassembly.
 I adding Blazor for proof of concept.
+Game on Blazor don't works 100% same way like desktop version.
-Biggest problem of Blazor for me is behavior of floating-point numbers.
-Is different from desktop version, and this create some problems with proper calculation.
+Biggest problem is behavior of floating-point numbers.
+Is different between Desktop and Blazor, and this create some problems with proper calculation.
 For reduce problem I don't use **double**.